Relativity in brief... or in detail..

 Following Galilean/Newtonian physics, let us suppose that light travels (at c) with respect to a 'stationary' medium (called the æther).
 For our purposes, suppose that it be set up with l1 = l2 and that the whole spectrometer be stationary with respect to the æther, the medium that supports the wave motion of light.
 Let's consider a point in the interference pattern at which the phase differene is zero.
 This is the situation shown at left.

-Now suppose that it move to the right at speed v with respect to æther.
+Now let it move to the right at speed v with respect to æther.
 Picture this from a frame at rest in the æther (middle diagram).
 The transit times are no longer equal, but for the horizontal and near vertical directions are given by:

 The simplest interpretation of the results is that light travelled at the same speed with respect to the lab, whether or not the arm of the spectrometer were travelling with the Earth through the aether or at right angles to it.
 (One could also make explanations in which the speed of light varied, but the shape of the spectrometer changed according to its orientation, in such a way that it exactly cancelled the effect of the lab's motion, or that the Earth dragged the æther around with it.)

 Many further experiments have been performed to look for variations in the speed of light with respect to relative motion.
 Like Michelson and Morley, researchers usually look for differences in the speed in different direction.
 Measurements by Stephan Schiller's team in Dusseldorf give an upper limit of 6 parts in 1016.
-(Reported in Nature's research highlights, 9/6/05.)
+(Reported in Nature's research highlights, 9/6/2005 — relativity's centenary year.)
 The important conclusion is that no-one has yet found a case in which the speed of light in vacuum is different.

 * I should mention that, when we discuss wave motion in moving systems, we should normally talk of the Doppler shift, the effect that makes a car horn sound sharp when it approaches you and flat when it recedes.
 However, what we are interested in here is the difference in the transmission between the beam splitter, one of the mirrors and the beam splitter again.
 The relative motion among those is zero.
-(By the way, the analogy between sound and light and is incomplete.)
+(By the way, the analogy between sound and light is incomplete.
+To start with, sound requires a medium.)

 * I should also mention that, although the spectrometer was sensitive enough to detect, in principle, the variation during a year of its speed through the aether, it was not sensitive enough to detect the putative daily effect due to the earth's rotation.
 In this sense, our animation may be misleading, for which I apologise.